ashd32/Jupyter_Lyflet/README.md

 ## Acknowledgments

-* Thanks to Tom McMahon for bullying me about learning python 4 years ago
+* Thanks to Tom McMahon for bullying me about learning python 4 years ago# Jupyter_Lyflet